daleevincent/Ip_GeoWeb_Frontend/README.md

 1. Start the backend first (npm run dev in ip-geo-api).
 2. Start the frontend next (npm start in ip-geo-web).
 3. Login with the seeded user and test all features.

+*Note: SQLite was used locally.
+For production deployment on Vercel Serverless, I switched to in-memory demo auth to comply with serverless constraints.
+Vercel only executes serverless functions under /api.
+Express apps must be exported and wrapped properly; traditional app.listen() won’t work in production.*